Krowemoh/TCL-Utilities/README.md

 		08. Simple searching and replacing
 		09. View dictionaries alongside record data
 		10. Open linux file paths and write out linux files
+  		11. Easy Mode starts in Insert mode and Ctrl S and Ctrl Q are available

 ## Modes
 1. Normal Mode - This is the default mode